mrdvt92/perl-RF-Antenna-Planet-MSI-Format/README.md

 ## gain\_dbd, gain\_dbi

 Attempts to read and parse the string header value and return the gain as a number in the requested unit of measure.

+## electrical\_tilt

+Antenna electrical\_tilt string as displayed in file (dBd is the default unit of measure)

+## comment

+Antenna comment string as displayed in file (dBd is the default unit of measure)

 # SEE ALSO